NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

         f[i] = (2.0*cos(10.0*x)*sin(10.0*y) + sin(10.0*x*y))/3.0
     end

-    # Here spline is being constructed with RK_H1 kernel,
+    # Here spline is constructed with RK_H1 kernel,
     # the value of the 'scaling parameter' ε is estimated
     # in the interpolate procedure.
     rk = RK_H1()
     spline = interpolate(nodes, u, rk)
     #
-    # A value of the 'scaling parameter' of Bessel Potential space
-    # the normal spline was built in.
+    # A value of the 'scaling parameter' the spline was built with
     ε = get_epsilon(spline)
 ```